web3-authn/tatchi/docs/vrf-refactor-implementation-plan.md

   - Define a small protocol for messages on this channel:
     - `{ type: 'KWRAP_SESSION', sessionId, kwrap, saltWrap, vaultRef }`.
     - Possibly `{ type: 'SESSION_EXPIRE', sessionId }` for expiry semantics.
+  - Worker pool integration (ensuring we talk to the *same* signer worker):
+    - `SignerWorkerManager` (which owns the pool) selects a worker for the signing session and generates a `sessionId`.
+    - It stores a mapping `sessionId → { worker, kwrapPort }` in memory and marks that worker as reserved until the session completes or times out.
+    - It creates the `MessageChannel`, sends one port to that specific signer worker (e.g. `ATTACH_KWRAP_PORT { sessionId, port }`), and passes the other port + `sessionId` to the VRF side.
+    - VRF only ever uses the provided port; because the port is already attached to a concrete worker instance, `Kwrap` always lands on the same signer worker.
+    - Subsequent calls like `signTransactionsWithActions` for that session use the `sessionId` to look up the reserved worker in the map, rather than calling `getWorkerFromPool()` again, making it impossible to send the transaction payload to the wrong worker as long as the map is maintained correctly and cleaned up on success/timeout/cancel.

 - **Step 2.3 – Make signer worker accept Kwrap channel input:**
   - Extend signer worker Rust and TS bindings such that: